- Security Options

 The common preferences like security for Enterprise Server connections and JMX connections can be provided here.

 Remember login password: If this option is enabled, the password for any user logged out of Enterprise Server(in Online Event Process Development) and any Administrative or JMX Server (in Connection Management) is saved for the future login.
 The password is also saved in case the connected server goes down or when the studio is restarted.

 By default this option is deseleted and the password fields are set to blank.
 Hence, while logging into an Enterprise Server for the first time or in future whenever the password field is emptied, a dialog box is prompted to enter the password wherein this preference can be set as well.

 - Show hidden operations

 The user can view the expert operations, hidden operations and hidden attributes respectively for the JMX connection.

 Various sections in Fiorano Preferences are explained in the following sections.

 ESB Connection Preferences

 Enterprise Server configurations can be defined here.
 List of Enterprise Servers can be added and the server details such as IP address, port and security credentials can be provided.
-Configuration of these servers is used in Offline Event Process Development perspective for actions (export Event Process to server, import Event Process from server etc.) that require server connection.
+These servers configuration is used in Offline Event Process Development perspective for actions (export Event Process to server, import Event Process from server etc.) that require a Server connection.

 Figure 2: Enterprise Server Configurations